node-red/node-red.github.io/docs/hardware/raspberrypi.md

 title: Running on Raspberry Pi
 ---

-Node-RED comes preinstalled on the full Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
+From June 2018 Node-RED can be installed from the Pi Menu - Preferences - Recommended Software application installed on the Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).
+If installed in this manner it can be upgraded either by using `sudo apt-get upgrade` or using the script below.

-While usable, this uses an older version of Node.js and it is recommended to upgrade to the latest using the bash command below.
+Once the script below has been run then you upgrade by re-running the script.

 ### Install / Upgrade